The Warm Ink of the Unsaid: A Reader's Guide to Lesbian Erotica That Feels Real

 The Ethics of Fantasy

-A Craft Observation: The Most Erotic Word is “Okay”
+A Craft Observation: The Most Charged Word Can Be “Okay”

 A Reading Prompt (for Writers and Readers)